 A national ‘OV-chipcard’ (smartcard) for public transport was introduced in 2012.
 Since then, we use this OV-chipcard for public transport everywhere in the Netherlands.
 Regardless of whether you take the bus, tram, metro or train, you can use this card to pay for any trip you make.
-Find out below which card best suits your need.
+The OV chip card is gradually being replaced by OVpay, where you can pay contactless with payment cards or your telephone.
+If you are new to the Netherlands, and you want to travel in second class, without discounts or subscriptions, it is no longer necessary to apply for an OV-chipcard for public transport.

 The OV-chipcard is an electronic card with a built-in chip.
 A rechargeable OV-chipcard can be topped up with credit.
 If you use a non-rechargeable card, you pay in advance for a certain travel period.
 There are three different OV-chipcards available: